European Credit Transfer and Accumulation System

-After the application documents are reviewed and processed, students can request personal information about the number of ECTS points obtained from their previous bachelor's (or even master's) study, by sending an email to studentinfo@Steinbeis-IEC.de.
+After the application documents are reviewed and processed, students can request personal information about the number of ECTS points obtained from their previous degree(s), by sending an email to Studentinfo@Steinbeis-IEC.de.

-The formulas and/or charts which are used to convert students' original credit points into ECTS are sometimes provided on the website of the universities from which the students obtained their previous degree(s).
-Some universities provide the exact number of ECTS points that students acquired within the Transcript of Records (as a general template), while some others provide a Transcript Key which exactly defines the credit system applied.
-This Transcript Key can be incorporated within the Transcript of Records or issued separately and provided to the students only upon request.
+The formulas or charts which are used to convert students' original credit points into ECTS are sometimes provided on the website of the universities from which the students obtained their previous degree(s).
+Some universities give the exact number of ECTS points that students acquired within the transcript of records (as a general template).
+In contrast, some others provide a transcript key, which precisely defines the credit system applied.
+This transcript key can be incorporated within the transcript of records or issued separately and delivered to the students only upon request.

-The core requirement to enroll in our master's program is a bachelor’s degree or others which are equivalent/comparable to it.
-According to Bologna Accord, to complete a bachelor's degree students have to acquire between 180-240 ECTS points.
-This depends on the study regulations of the university in which the corresponding degree program has been pursued.
+The core requirement to enroll in our master's program is a bachelor’s degree or others that are equivalent/comparable to it.
+According to Bologna Accord, to complete a bachelor's degree, students have to acquire between 180-240 ECTS points.
+It depends on the study regulations of the university in which the corresponding degree program has been pursued.

-Therefore, to be able to proceed with our master's degree course, students have to acquired at least 180 ECTS points.
+Therefore, to be able to proceed with our master's degree course, students must have acquired at least 180 ECTS points.

-According to the Bologna Accord, 300 ECTS points are required to complete a master’s degree.
-This includes the number of ECTS points what the students will acquire from the master's program at the IEC.
+According to the Bologna Accords, 300 ECTS points are required to complete a master’s degree.
+It includes the number of ECTS points that the students will acquire from the master's program at the IEC.

 Please note that the two issues of being admitted to the master's program and the need to earn 300 ECTS by the time students graduate must be logically differentiated.
 We should mention that the legal responsibility to make sure that the 300 ECTS points are acquired at the end of the master’s studies falls on the students.